realworldocaml/book/other-notes/02-guided-tour.md

-`List.map` is a function that takes a list and a function for transforming elements of that list, and returns to us a new list with the elements transformed.
+`List.map` is a function that takes a list and a function for transforming elements of that list, and returns to us a new list with the transformed elements.

 There's another new piece of syntax to learn here: labeled arguments.
-The argument `double` is passed with a label, `~f`.
-Labeled arguments can be put anywhere on the argument list, so we could just as well have written `List.map ~f:String.length languages` instead of `List.map languages ~f:String.length`
+`String.length` is passed with the label, `~f`.
+Labeled arguments are arguments that are specified by name rather than position, which means they can be passed in any order.
+Thus, we could have written `List.map ~f:String.length languages` instead of `List.map languages ~f:String.length`.
+We'll see why labels are important in Chapter _{??Functions??}_.

 ## Records and Variants

 So far, we've only looked at datastructures that were pre-defined in the language, like lists and tuples.
-But OCaml also allows us to define our own datatypes from scratch.
+But OCaml also allows us to define new datatypes.
 Here's a toy example of a datatype representing a point in 2-dimensional space:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # type vec2d = { x : float; y : float };;